mikeshulman/narya/README.md

 ## Compilation

-Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd), [Asai](https://redprl.org/asai/asai/), and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).
+Narya requires OCaml version 5.1.0 and the libraries [Bwd](https://github.com/redprl/ocaml-bwd), [Asai](https://redprl.org/asai/asai/), [Yuujinchou](https://redprl.org/yuujinchou/yuujinchou/), and [Fmlib_parse](https://hbr.github.io/fmlib/odoc/fmlib_parse/index.html).

 ```
 opam switch create 5.1.0
-opam install bwd asai fmlib_parse
+opam install bwd asai yuujinchou fmlib_parse
 cd narya
 dune build
 dune runtest
 ```

-There is no executable yet, but you can load the libraries in `utop` and use the `Repl` commands mentioned below.
+There is no executable yet, but you can load the library in an OCaml executable and interact with it using the `Repl` commands mentioned below.

 ## Parsing